-Pemba grass Stenotaphrum secundatum is also known as buffalo grass and St. Augustine grass.
-It is a warm season grass that is light to dark green grass with broad and flat leaf blades.
-In Kenya, this grass grows best at the coat and in Ukambani.
+Pemba grass Stenotaphrum secundatum is also known as Buffalo grass and St. Augustine grass.
+It is a warm season grass that has a light to dark green colour with broad and flat leaf blades.

-Pemba grasss (buffalo or St. Augustine grass) spreads by stolons.
-These are the above ground runners.
-Leaves and roots grow at the nodes of these stolons.
+The grass spreads by stolons.
+These are the above ground runners that form a thick sod that creates consistent ground cover.
+Leaves and roots grow at the nodes of these stolons allowing for prosperous grass growth.

-Pemba grass has excellent shade tolerance shade tolerance as long as it is growing in a warm climate.
+Pemba grass has excellent shade tolerance as long as it is growing in warm and hot regions.

 Ability to out-compete weeds